janvda/node-red-contrib-edge-impulse/README.md

 It is important that you copy these 2 files to a folder that is accessible by your Node-RED application.

-You can then "bind" this impulse to an `edge-impulse-classify` node by just specifying the folder location in the `Path` configuration property of your `edge-impulse-classify` node.
+You can then "bind" this impulse to your `edge-impulse-classify` node by just specifying the folder location in the `Path` configuration property of your `edge-impulse-classify` node.

 Note that there is no need to restart Node-RED after you have deployed a new impulse or modified the `Path` configuration property.
 The new impulse will automatically be "bound" when the flow becomes restarted.